 Context

-York and Scarborough Teaching Hospitals NHS Foundation Trust had built their own Core Patient Database (CPD) EPR system.
+York and Scarborough Teaching Hospitals NHS Foundation Trust had built its own Core Patient Database (CPD) EPR system.
 CPD had evolved over the last 30 years and was developed in-house by clinicians and IT.
 It was seen as leading edge for many years and popular with staff.
 However, maintaining the current system began to prove costly as patient and staff needs changed, technology shifted and the need to integrate with the wider care system became increasingly important.

 Approach